dra11y/reaper-regions/README.md

 ## REAPER Regions Library

+### Parse REAPER markers and regions from WAV files

 This library parses [REAPER DAW](https://www.reaper.fm/) region markers from WAV files.
 It extracts markers, regions, and their associated metadata from WAV files rendered from REAPER with markers or markers + regions included.